MyHomeMyData/ioBroker.e3oncan/README.md

 * Last step is to configure schedules for collecting data on tab "ASSIGNMENTS TO EXTERNAL CAN ADAPTER".
 * For **energy meter E380** (if available in your setup) you just can activate or not.
 Please notice the value "Min. update time (s)".
 Updates to single datapoints are done no faster than the given value (default is 5 seconds).
 By choosing zero every received data will be stored.
 Since E380 is sending data very fast (more than 20 values per second), it's recommended not to use zero here.
 This would put a high load on the ioBroker system.
 * If you have connected E3 devices via CAN bus, e.g. Vitocal and VX3, you can collect data exchanged between those devices in realtime by listening.
 Press "+" to add a line, check "active" chackbox, select a device and edit "Min. update time (s)".
 It's feasable to use 0s here, however, I recommend to keep to the 5s.
 * Finally, you may add schedules for requesting data via UDSonCAN protocol.
-Again press "+" button and edit the setting.
-You may have several schedules with different (!) timings.
+Again press "+" button and edit the settings.
+You may have several schedules on each device.
 By this you can request some datapoints more often than others.
 Default value of 0 for "Schedule (s)" means, those datapoints will be requested just once during startup of the instance.
 You may use datapoints informations on tab "LIST OF DATAPOINTS" for reference (opening on 2nd tab could help).
 * If you have configured a CAN adapter connected to the **internal CAN bus**, a tab "ASSIGNMENTS TO INTERNAL CAN ADAPTER" is visible.
 Please configure the devices for colletion there.
 UDSonCAN is not supported on internal CAN bus by E3 devices.
 * That's it.
 Press "SAVE & CLOSE" button and check the data collected in object tree.